 What is Combat Sambo?

-Combat Sambo is the “original” style developed in the 1920s in Russia.
-At the time, the Russian military was in search of a hand-to-hand combat system to enhance the fighting capabilities of its personnel.
-The final result of their work was a hybrid system called Sambo.
+Sambo was first developed in the 1920s in Russia.
+At the time, the Russian military was searching for a hand-to-hand combat system to enhance its personnel’s fighting capabilities and sought to create its own Russian fighting system.

 The system is a mix of various grappling styles such as freestyle, Greco-Roman and folk style wrestling, and Judo.
 It also includes submission grappling techniques from Japanese jujutsu and Brazilian jiu-jitsu.
 When it comes to striking, Sambo adopts the principles of boxing, Savate, and Kickboxing.

-But on top of that, Combat Sambo also includes dirty and dangerous tactics for self-defense.
+But on top of that, Combat Sambo Spetsnaz also includes dirty and dangerous tactics for self-defense.
 Students learn how to apply painful strikes to the groin and throat, head butts, and eye gouging.
-It enables them to do anything in their power to protect their lives against armed or unarmed attackers.
+It enables them to do anything to protect their lives against armed or unarmed attackers.